Kimmm-c/React-Learning/README.md

 * Declare the variables before the return section.
 * Retrieve the value inside return section by putting the variable name inside { }.
 * Note: React can't output variable of Object and Boolean type.

+### Styling in React app
+* Typical practice is to put styling into index.css.
+This will apply CSS over all the components that 'index.js' takes in.
+* Another way is to use 'style' attribute inside jsx tags following the syntax: style={ {color: 'white'} }.
+Outer braces indicate a dynamic-variable container.
+Inner braces represent an object.